Body By Simone Review: Is It Worth It?

 However, most people loved the exercises for the full-body challenge and felt that they were still engaging even after they had followed the workout multiple times.

 Body by Simone is one option out of many for a celebrity trainer workout routine.
-Two clearly comparable programs include the Tracy Anderson Method and Ballet Beautiful, both of which we’ve reviewed before.
+Two alternative programs include the Tracy Anderson Method and Ballet Beautiful.

 Like Body By Simone, the Tracy Anderson Method is both a streaming service and a chain of national and international workout studios.
 Tracy Anderson is also a celebrated celebrity trainer, and she is known for her silent teaching style and innovative workout moves.